mixxtor/currencyx-js/README.md

       const rate = await this.getConvertRate(params.from, params.to)
       const result = params.amount * rate

-      return this.createConversionResult(
-        params.amount,
-        params.from,
-        params.to,
-        result,
-        rate
-      )
+      return this.createConversionResult(params.amount, params.from, params.to, result, rate)
     } catch (error) {
-      return this.createConversionResult(
-        params.amount,
-        params.from,
-        params.to,
-        undefined,
-        undefined,
+      return this.createConversionResult(params.amount, params.from, params.to, undefined, undefined, {
-        { info: error.message, type: 'custom_error' }
+        info: error.message,
-      )
+        type: 'custom_error',
+      })
     }
   }